HairyDuck/ElasticPHP/README.md

 ---

 That's it!
-You now have a mini PHP wrapper for AWS Elasticsearch that allows you to perform basic operations such as creating an index, deleting an index, indexing documents, and searching for documents.
+You now have ElasticPHP, a mini PHP wrapper for AWS Elasticsearch, which allows you to perform basic operations such as creating an index, deleting an index, indexing documents, and searching for documents.
 Feel free to modify the code to suit your specific needs or add additional functionality as required.

 If you have any further questions or need assistance, please don't hesitate to ask.